 Master the Basic Rule

 Start by ensuring you have a solid understanding of the basic "i before e, except after c" rule.
-This foundation is crucial before delving into exceptions.
-Practice writing simple sentences using words that follow the rule to reinforce your understanding.
-For instance, try sentences like "I believe the chief will receive a piece of land," which incorporates multiple examples of the rule in action.
+So naturally, this foundation is crucial before delving into exceptions.
+In real terms, practice writing simple sentences using words that follow the rule to reinforce your understanding.
+To give you an idea, try sentences like "I believe the chief will receive a piece of land," which incorporates multiple examples of the rule in action.

 Regularly testing yourself with flashcards or online quizzes can also help solidify your grasp of the rule.
 Focus on recognizing words that follow the rule quickly and accurately.
 This foundational knowledge will make it easier to identify and remember the exceptions.